Want more skin care? Join our Facebook Group, the Beauty of It All.

 The Micellar Water

-“Bioderma is so soothing, and so easy to use with a cotton pad in the morning.
-I was washing my face with cleanser twice a day until I read a Man Repeller article called You’re Probably Washing Your Face Too Much and decided to try micellar water instead — partly because I did suspect that I was washing my face too often, but mostly out of laziness and not wanting to splash my face with water after waking up.
-Can you tell I’m not a morning person?”
+“Bioderma is so easy to use with a cotton pad in the morning.
+I was washing my face with cleanser twice a day until I read a Man Repeller article called You’re Probably Washing Your Face Too Much and decided to try micellar water instead — partly because I did suspect that I was washing my face too often, but mostly out of laziness and not wanting to splash my face with water after waking up.”

 “I don’t want to say that my skin is sensitive because I think everyone is convinced of that, but my skin is definitely finicky.
-My mom has stunning skin and never had to use special beauty products, so growing up I had no idea that I had to wash my face regularly, let alone use a cleanser.
+My mom has stunning skin and never had to use special beauty products.
+Sadly, I was not so lucky.
+Growing up, I had no idea that I had to wash my face regularly, let alone use a cleanser.
 First Aid Beauty changed the game for me.
 It gets the last bit of makeup off my face without irritating it.
 Another thing that’s made a significant change is letting my face air dry rather than using a towel.”

 “The air is so horrible on planes, but this mask truly does wonders.
 I put on a thick layer of it on my last flight and stepped off the plane with baby-smooth skin and no signs of break-outs.”